 How to recognize Palazuelos variscite

-Genuine variscite shows a waxy to vitreous luster, partial translucency when held up to the light, and fine matrix veins (quartz or kaolinite) that run through the piece in irregular patterns.
-Under 10× magnification, a compact microcrystalline texture is visible, with no internal bubbles (ruling out glass or resin).
-The scratch test: variscite scratches with a steel knife (Mohs 3.5–4.5), while turquoise — with which it is commonly confused by color — resists better (Mohs 5–6).
+Genuine variscite exhibits a waxy to vitreous luster, partial translucency when held up to light, and fine matrix veins (quartz or kaolinite) that run through the piece in irregular patterns.
+Under 10× magnification, a compact microcrystalline texture is visible, without internal bubbles (ruling out glass or resin).
+The scratch test: variscite is scratched by a steel knife (Mohs 3.5–4.5), while turquoise —with which it is commonly confused by color— is more resistant (Mohs 5–6).
 The saturated apple green and natural veins are the most reliable signs of Palazuelos material.

 Is it the same as turquoise?

 No. Both are green phosphates and are visually confused, but they are distinct minerals.
-Variscite is an aluminum phosphate (without copper), softer (3.5–4.5 Mohs) than turquoise (5–6 Mohs).
-The green color of variscite tends towards fresh apple green; typical turquoise is more blue-green.
+Variscite is an aluminum phosphate (without copper), softer (3.5–4.5 Mohs) than turquoise (5–6.

 Is it treated or dyed?

 No detectable treatment.
-The green comes from native iron trace elements in the phosphate, and the veins are remnants of the original matrix.
-The statement is made based on lapidary observation; the piece does not include formal gemological certification.
+The green comes from native iron traces in the phosphate, and the veins are remnants of the original matrix.